Make it usable

 Data, operations, community work, and web design all meet when information needs to move clearly.

-Add richer case-study pages for the strongest repos as the screenshots, metrics, and demos mature.
+Add richer case-study pages for the strongest repos as demos, metrics, and deployment notes mature.

 Keep tightening the GitHub READMEs so each project explains the problem, setup, and result quickly.